Requesting PA Residency

 - Only required if student's domicile is tied to their parent(s)

-- Copy of current lease or mortgage so we may verify you are residing in Pennsylvania.
+- Copy of current lease or mortgage as proof of PA residency

-- Copy of PA driver's license/auto insurance/auto registration.
+- Copy of PA driver's license, auto insurance, and registration

-- Proof of bank account in Pennsylvania or written explanation of why bank account is out-of-state.
+- Proof of PA bank account OR written explanation of why bank account is out-of-state

-- If you are not a U.S. Citizen, you MUST include copies of all information pertaining to your immigration status.
+- You must provide copies of all information pertaining to your immigration status.